DEI

 Abstract:

-I wonder how many people would be able to give a good, accurate definition of diversity, equity and inclusion.
+I wonder how many people would be able to give a good, accurate definition of DEI, diversity, equity and inclusion.

 Recently I decided to dig into this subject to gain a better understanding of DEI.
 My goal is to better understand what it is teaching and how it aligns or misaligns with what our Creator, God has to say about Diversity, Equity and Inclusion.